tchlux/tchlux.github.io/blog/2022-02_learned-basis-approximator/index.md

 ### Proof:

-This follows directly from the fact that all internal vectors `m_{s,j}(X)` have norm 1.
+This follows directly from the fact that all internal vectors `m_{s,j}(X)` can have norm 1.
 They all exist on the surface of a ball.

 ⧠